shredthaGNAR/list-of-my-starred-repos/README.md

 * [ysard/cookie-quick-manager](https://github.com/ysard/cookie-quick-manager): An addon to manage (view, search, create, edit, remove, backup, restore) cookies on Firefox.
 * [hariprasd/cool-bookmarklets](https://github.com/hariprasd/cool-bookmarklets): Bookmarklets for Browsers, that are cool in some way for someone.
 Minimum Automation
 * [webkul/coolhue](https://github.com/webkul/coolhue): Coolest Gradient Hues and Swatches
+* [igorlogius/copy-link-extras](https://github.com/igorlogius/copy-link-extras): Add extra copy functions to links.
+Works with single or muliple links in a selection.
 * [piroor/copy-selected-tabs-to-clipboard](https://github.com/piroor/copy-selected-tabs-to-clipboard): Provides ability to copy title and URL of selected tabs to the clipboard for Firefox 63 and later.
 * [igorlogius/copy-tabs](https://github.com/igorlogius/copy-tabs): Copy tabs as hyperlinks or as plaintext URLs, similar to  MS Edge, but better since this addons supports copying mutliple tabs at once
 * [ctrlxc/copyaddrs](https://github.com/ctrlxc/copyaddrs): thunderbird webextentions